placidmoon1/Learning-Programming-Langauges/Learning Java/ProTips.md

   2. For float and types, there are special values invoked when a number is divided by 0.
 4. **NumberFormatException**: Thrown when a non-parsable String or Object tries to be parsed into a type int, double or any numeric variable.
 5. **ClassCastException**: Thrown when one tries to cast a superclass into its subclass.
+6. **InputMismatchException**: Thrown when the input of a method or constructor doesn't match the type of the parameter of such concepts.

 How to handle excpetions?
 Use *try-catch* blocks or use the *throws* keword: